 For a couple months leading up to the event, I had debated back and forth whether I was going to ride the Breakaway this year.
 I have done the ride in three of four previous years since it was started in 2010, missing 2012 for reasons I can’t recall.
 It’s a terrific event but as anyone who knows me can attest, I hate getting out of bed early on weekends to do organized rides (or unorganized ones for that matter).
 I prefer to sleep late and do things on my own schedule.
 Not only that I had just done 105 miles on a solo ride two weekends prior, including the climb up 215 to the Parkway, and wasn’t feeling the need to do it again.
 But then I got an email from Aaron West of steepclimbs.com, wondering if I would be riding and would I be interested in writing a story about the event for his blog.
 Aaron and I are acquainted with each other through a mutual friend, Scott Baker, a local Sylva rider I’ve known since my very first ride upon moving to Western NC.
 Unfortunately neither Aaron nor Scott were able to do the Breakaway this year due to injuries and fitness issues, so I told Aaron yes, I would indeed do the ride and would be happy to contribute an article in his absence.
 Aaron posted a pre-ride article here: 2014 Breakaway From Afar

 The only question remaining was whether to do the Hawk, which I have done every year prior, or do the Trout instead?
 Normally this wouldn’t even be a debate, I always opt for the longest route or time option in any riding event, but this year they did something a little different with the Trout that had me intrigued.
 By bumping the route distance up to 75 miles, they were able to use the same Parkway miles as the longer Hawk route.
 This was accomplished by cutting 30 miles of lower elevation – yet still hilly terrain – out of the beginning of the ride.
-Ironically, every prior year Scott and I have ridden the Breakaway together, we have joked in the early miles that we should cut the course, knock about 25 or 30 miles off of the route, and head straight for the big mountains.
+Ironically, every prior year Scott and I have ridden the Breakaway together, we have joked in the early miles that we should “cut the course” and head straight for the big mountains.
 We’d never do it of course, but it was always good for a laugh.
 And now there was a legitimate route that did exactly what we had joked about.

 Not long after I decided to do the Breakaway another friend, Tom, asked if I was going to do the 75 or 105.
 He said if I was doing the 75 he would be interested in joining me.
 That sealed the deal… I’d ride the 75 with Tom and in doing so, get to experience what it would have been like had Scott and I ever cut the course as we had joked about.
 I also justified it to my admittedly large ego and competitive nature by telling myself it was for “journalistic purposes”.